jcfitzpatrick12/spectre/README.md

    docker exec spectre-server uhd_find_devices
    ```

-If the container fails to detect your device, try stopping and restarting it.
+If this is the first time you're running the container since plugging in the device, it may not be detected.
+Ensure the receiver is still connected, then try stopping and restarting the container.